The Chocolate Empire: Development

-Show producer Grace Kahaki said the show is a local adaptation of the South African hit series Rockville (TV series) with an authentic Nairobi vibe.
+Show producer Grace Kahaki said the show is a local adaptation of the South African television series Rockville with an authentic Nairobi vibe.

 Casting

-The cast was announced when the first episode for season 1 began, with a stellar line-up of Jimmy Gathu, Sanaipei Tande, Mumbi Maina, and more.
+The cast was announced at the start of season 1 and included Jimmy Gathu, Sanaipei Tande, Mumbi Maina, among others.

 Release

-Showmax released the first episode of The Chocolate Empire on March 20th with subsequent episodes dropping every Thursday.
+Showmax released the first episode of The Chocolate Empire on 20 March with subsequent episodes released every Thursday.